starkerfirst/USTC_2023SP_OS/README.md

 # USTC_2023SP_OS
-In this repo, we will design a tiny os that contains all basic components in modern OS and operates some IO tasks
+In this repo, we will design a tiny OS on qemu that contains all basic components for OS and operates some IO tasks